 We have excellent research, teaching and archival facilities in the Phoenix Southwest Building (an old woollen mill), including dedicated environmentally controlled storage, three osteology labs, histology and microscopy labs, dedicated isotope labs, and a newly refurbished radiography suite, which combines traditional and digital radiography equipment.

-We have just started 'Digitised Diseases: informing clinical understanding of chronic conditions affecting the skeleton using archaeological and historical exemplars', this is the follow on project to the pilot 'From Cemetery to Clinic', please follow us on our blog, whilst we are building the 'Digitised Diseases' website.
+'Digitised Diseases: informing clinical understanding of chronic conditions affecting the skeleton using archaeological and historical exemplars', this is the follow on project to the pilot 'From Cemetery to Clinic', please follow us on our blog, whilst we are building the 'Digitised Diseases' website.